 - Additional information on the scheme

-Formal consultation on this scheme will begin Monday 23 August.
+Formal consultation on this scheme has now closed.

 Funding via the Active Travel Fund